davidrenouf/AWS_Lambda_start_and_stop/README.md

 First it is necessary to clone the project to use the `modules` folder.

-The `.tf` files provide configuration examples but must be merge/remove according to th current infrastructure.
+The `.tf` files provide configuration examples but must be merge/remove according to current infrastructure.

-The follow the next examples to quickly configure lambda according to your needs.
+Then follow the next examples to quickly configure lambda according to your needs.

 In each cases the lambda configuration start with the following which create a lambda doing nothing.